noahehall/theBookOfNoah/linux/docker/docker_new.md

       - `-P | --publish-all`
         - publish all exposed ports to random host ports if no host port is specified
         - note the capital P
+      - `--expose`
+        - expose  port/range of ports
+        - binds exposed ports to ephemeral (i.e. dynamic) ports on the host
+        - images maintain a lkiikst of ports that are exposed for simiplicity and as a hint to users where contained services are listening

 ```sh
   # hello world